 E471 (mono- and diglycerides of fatty acids) is classified as Mushbooh (doubtful).
 It can be derived from plant oils (halal) or animal fats including pork (haram).
 The only way to know for certain is to check with the manufacturer or look for halal certification on the product packaging.

 It depends on the country and location.
-In the UK, over 100 KFC branches serve halal-certified chicken from the Halal Food Authority (HFA).
+In the UK, some KFC branches serve halal-certified chicken.
 In the US, KFC is generally not halal.
-Check our restaurant guide for specific branch information in your area.
+Always check the specific branch, because chain-level answers are not enough.

 Mushbooh is an Arabic term meaning “doubtful” or “questionable”.
 In food context, it refers to ingredients or products whose halal status is uncertain — they could be halal or haram depending on the source.
 When in doubt, many Muslims choose to avoid Mushbooh items as a precaution.

-Be the first to know when we add new products, update restaurant statuses, or publish important halal food news.
+Be the first to know when we add UK restaurant guides, update chain statuses, or publish important halal food news.

 No spam.
 Unsubscribe anytime.
 We respect your privacy.